orbs-network/orbs-contract-sdk/README.md

 Gamma is a local Orbs blockchain to empower developers to easily and efficiently deploy, run & test smart contracts.<enter>
 Gamma runs an in-memory virtual chain on top of an Orbs blockchain with N nodes on your local machine.
 Gamma-cli - the command line interface - is designed to help you to interact with the virtual chain.
-  >V0.1 is an agile preliminary version of a local blockchain that will receive rolling updates (including updates & improvements to the smart contract SDK).
-Updates will be published in here and on our blog.
+  >v0.1 is an experimental version of a local Orbs blockchain.
+Please make sure to upgrade it regularly in order to receive bug fixes, new features, and improvements to the smart contract SDK.
+For more info, please visit our [blog](https://medium.com/orbs-network). ”

 ## Getting Started...